StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What is the best Canadian broker for both US and Canadian stocks?

 Questrade is my top choice for Canadian investors looking to trade both U.S. and Canadian stocks.
 Questrade offers a strong selection of platforms, including mobile, browser, and desktop options, making it versatile for all types of traders.
 Whether you're a beginner or a highly active trader, Questrade’s platforms provide an intuitive and feature-rich experience for managing both U.S. and Canadian investments.
-With competitive fees and access to a broad range of markets, Questrade delivers the flexibility Canadian investors need to easily trade stocks on both sides of the border.
+With $0 commission trades and access to a broad range of markets, Questrade delivers the flexibility Canadian investors need to easily trade stocks on both sides of the border.

 Can you buy US stocks in your TFSA?